Tim Tyrrell

-Timothy Gordan Tyrrell (born February 19, 1961) is an American former professional football running back who played in the National Football League (NFL) for seven seasons.
+Timothy Gordan Tyrrell (born February 19, 1961) is an American former professional football player who was a running back in the National Football League (NFL) for seven seasons.
 He played for the Atlanta Falcons from 1984 to 1986, the Los Angeles Rams from 1986 to 1988, and the Pittsburgh Steelers in 1989.
+He played college football for the Northern Illinois Huskies.